Lesson Plans for Hands-on

 Making Stucco for Molding

 This stucco activity uses rye flour or chalk, mixed with a binder (tragacanth gum in Ms. Fr.
-640).
-The activity can be messy, but is a great way to learn about the production of low-cost, often temporary ornamentation of walls and other surfaces.
+640), materials that can prove very sticky and messy, but this activity is a great way to learn about the production of low-cost, often temporary ornamentation of walls and other surfaces.
 Plan for one session of mixing and molding, after which the stucco ornaments are dried.
 Allow sufficient time for clean up!

 - Making Stucco for Molding